 Opening as a bar only on weekends, Nest is fascinating, beautiful and a whole lot of fun all at once.
 The place is stacked full of incredible retro furnishings and finishings, with beautiful old leather chairs sprawled through multiple rooms making for the most comfortable cocktail in Berlin.
 The tiny bar is entirely covered in chrome, and the dim lights and flickering candles set the mood to something sultry.
 With delicious cocktails and easily the friendliest service in town to boot, you mustn’t miss it.

 Set on Berlin’s long strip of bars, Skalitzer Strasse, John Muir is bringing a bit of the Brooklyn vibe to Berlin.
-Cosy and smoke-free inside, the spirits bar is enchanting—detailed brickwork, hand-chalked menus, and a good selection of gin.
-The cocktail menu is seriously experimental—the names will sell you on the drinks before the ingredients do!
+Cosy and smoke-free inside, the spirits bar is enchanting; detailed brickwork, hand-chalked menus, and a good selection of gin.
+The cocktail menu is seriously experimental and the names will sell you on the drinks before the ingredients do.

 If you happen to be in Berlin during winter, you might be disappointed that you can’t experience the world of leafy biergartens dotted throughout the city.
 Enter Bellmans: the perfect winter hidey-hole, this place feels invincible to whatever Mother Nature is brewing outside.
 Opened by a well-known sommelier, there’s also no shortage of good vino (and tequila, gin and whiskey) to keep you warm and, let’s be real, buzzed, as the rain continues to pour outside.

 If you don’t like craft beer, turn back now.
 Jokes, they also have cider, wine and a whole host of other liqueurs.
 But seriously, with 22 taps and a list of bottled beers too long to even scroll to the bottom of, Muted Horn is not mucking around in bringing the best of craft beer to Berliners and travellers alike.
-Clear your itinerary and settle in for this one, you are gonna wanna taste them all.
+Clear your itinerary and settle in for this one, you are going to want to taste them all.

 Jaja Wine Bar

-If natural wine is your thing, this place is dedicated to it—so be sure not to miss it.
+If natural wine is your thing, this place is dedicated to it.
 Set just outside the first ring, Jaja feels far away from the busyness of Berlin, making it the ideal place to enjoy quality wine and a fine meal.
 It’s also a wine shop with an extensive offering, so you can take something home with you to enjoy for the remainder of your visit.